 - Any conflicting dates or holidays known in advance should be scheduled ahead of time.

 Spending quality time with your instrument is essential in order to help with memory retention and musical development.
-Therefore it is important that each student spends daily, non-interrupted practice time with their instrument.
-Developement of good practice habits is essential in promoting progress.
+Therefore it is essential that each student spends daily, non-interrupted practice time with their instrument.
+Development of good practice habits is essential in promoting progress.
 Practice length will vary depending on their assignment and ability.
-A good rule of thumb is that students should practice the length of their lesson time (i.e. students taking 30 minute lessons should practice 30 minutes per day and students taking 60 minute lessons should practice 60 minutes per day.)
+A good rule of thumb is that students should practice at minimum the length of their lesson time (i.e. students taking 30 minute lessons should practice 30 minutes per day and students taking 60 minute lessons should practice 60 minutes per day.)
 Above all my philosophy on practicing is focused on the quality of the practice rather than the quantity.
-I spend time with each of my students going over different practicing methods to help achieve this as well as keeping your practice time at home interesting.
+I spend time with each of my students going over several different practicing methods to help achieve this as well as keeping your practice time at home interesting.

 Lastly, it is also important to have fun during practice, so I encourage my students to take time to experiment and explore with music that interests you (and improvise!) and above all, enjoy your time with your instrument!